Clover Health Investments Corp. (CLOV) Shares Up Despite Recent Market Volatility

 CLOV’s Market Performance

-The stock of Clover Health Investments Corp.
-(CLOV) has seen a 0.47% increase in the past week, with a -22.07% drop in the past month, and a -8.62% fall in the past quarter.
-The volatility ratio for the week is 4.57%, and the volatility levels for the past 30 days are at 6.16% for CLOV.
-The simple moving average for the last 20 days is -6.49% for CLOV stock, with a simple moving average of -50.63% for the last 200 days.
+CLOV stock saw a decrease of -1.38% in the past week, with a monthly decline of -12.84% and a quarterly a decrease of -17.48%.
+The volatility ratio for the week is 5.68%, and the volatility levels for the last 30 days are 5.85% for Clover Health Investments Corp.
+(CLOV).
+The simple moving average for the last 20 days is -5.01% for CLOV stock, with a simple moving average of -50.78% for the last 200 days.

 Analysts’ Opinion of CLOV